SciML/FiniteVolumeMethod.jl/README.md

 \frac{\partial u(x, y, t)}{\partial t} + \boldsymbol{\nabla} \boldsymbol{\cdot} \boldsymbol{q}(x, y, t, u) = R(x, y, t, u), \quad (x, y)^{\mathsf T} \in \Omega \subset \mathbb R^2,\,t>0,
 $$

-with flux and reaction functions $\boldsymbol{q}$ and $R$, respectively.
+with flux and reaction functions $\boldsymbol{q}$ and $R$, respectively, using the finite volume method.
 The boundary conditions are assumed to take on any of the three forms:

 $$
 \begin{array}{rcl}